Emphasis - Ceramics

-- For the printmaking concentration, one 300-level graphic design or imaging arts course may be used toward the 12 hours.
+- For the printmaking emphasis, one 300-level graphic design or imaging arts course may be used toward the 12 hours.

-- For the imaging arts concentration, one 300-level graphic design or printmaking course may be used toward the 12 hours.
+- For the imaging arts emphasis, one 300-level graphic design or printmaking course may be used toward the 12 hours.

-- For the graphic design concentration, one 300-level imaging arts or printmaking course may be used toward the 12 hours.
+- For the graphic design emphasis, one 300-level imaging arts or printmaking course may be used toward the 12 hours.